Who is this who devises doctrine in words without knowledge? Job 38:2

 It didn’t take long for Plato’s definition of knowledge to be challenged.
-His own student, Aristotle, de-emphasized belief (especially in the esoteric) and is credited with the formalization of so-called Inductive Reasoning, where merit is found in the soundness of the arguments, regardless of whether they are true or not.
-Truth is also de-emphasized in favor of factuality, or evidence.
-From Aristotle forward, the understanding among the devotees of knowledge is perhaps best seen in the maxim, “logic affords no bridge from the probable to the certain.”
+His own student, Aristotle, de-emphasized belief (especially in the esoteric) and is credited with the formalization of so-called inductive reasoning, where merit was found in the soundness of the arguments, regardless of whether they were true or not.
+Truth was also de-emphasized in favor of so-called factuality, or evidence.
+From Aristotle forward, the understanding among the worshippers of knowledge is perhaps best seen in the maxim, “logic affords no bridge from the probable to the certain.”

 Over time knowledge became an aspect of a broader field called epistemology (oh the irony: the knowledge of knowledge).
-Belief was contrasted with knowledge and eventually determined to be incompatible, even against knowledge.
-Knowledge could then be pursued ad nauseam without ever needing to believe anything.
-This deliberate posture of anti-certainty came to be known as pure science.
-As a result, for more than a few, conviction-less intellectualism may be the highest attainable level of consciousness.
+Belief was juxtaposed against knowledge and eventually determined to be incompatible.
+Knowledge could then be pursued ad nauseam without anyone ever needing to believe anything.
+For the purposes of maintaining moral superiority, certainty came to be viewed as anti-certainty, and this deliberate posture of knowing everything while believing nothing came to be known as pure science.
+As a result, and for more than a few, conviction-less intellectualism may be the highest attainable level of consciousness.

-Do you think this anti-certainty, this state of conviction-less-ness, is what God was referring to when He asked Job about his use of “words without knowledge?”
-Or had God simply informed Job that Job didn’t know what he was talking about and he was about to get schooled by God?
+Do you think this anti-certainty, this state of conviction-less-ness, is what God was referring to when He asked Job about his use of words without knowledge?

-…as if to find justification for their pursuit of and lust for more information.
-Indeed, today’s apparently unending and exponentially growing stream of data that is assimilated and redistributed via books, screens, presentations, orations, schooling, etc. provides much insight into God’s revelation to Daniel regarding the time of the end,
+…as if to find justification for their pursuit of and lust for more information, more data points, more facts.
+Indeed, today’s apparently unending and exponentially growing stream of data that is assimilated and redistributed via papers, books, television broadcasts, computer screens, presentations, orations, schooling, social media, so-called “independent fact checkers”, etc. provides much insight into God’s revelation to Daniel regarding the time of the end:

 …and knowledge shall increase / knowledge will be multiplied.
 Daniel 12:4